 4. Managing Tenants: Covers the basics of managing an Office 365 tenant within Microsoft 365.

-5. Managing User Accounts: A deep dive into how user accounts work within an Office 365 tenant and how to manage them over their lifecycle.
+5. Managing Users: A deep dive into how user accounts work within an Office 365 tenant and how to manage them over their lifecycle.

-16. Managing Devices: Microsoft Endpoint Manager and Intune allow organizations to manage devices connected to Office 365.
+16. Managing Devices with Intune: Microsoft Endpoint Manager and Intune allow organizations to manage devices connected to Office 365.
 This chapter covers how to approach mobile device management.

-18. Managing Compliance: Compliance is a big topic.
+17. Managing Compliance: Compliance is a big topic.
 Office 365 E3 and E5 plans (and various Microsoft 365 licenses) allow tenants to use data governance and classification functionality to manage information created by users.
-This chapter covers retention policies and labels, information barriers, and Exchange Online mailbox retention policies.
+This chapter covers retention policies and labels, and Exchange Online mailbox retention policies.